London bridging finance

-Short term finance still a real option for London landlords
+Is short term finance still a real option for London landlords?

 For those looking to buy and then develop property for rental or sale, bridging finance has really come of age in recent years as we have seen the London property landscape evolve.
 So how and why would you use bridging finance for a London property purchase?